The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom – Isaac Asimov

 March 2021: Ironically, the COVID pandemic may actually result in a significant reduction in the risk of CD crossing into humans.
 In 2020, COVID-19 was discovered in mink on intensive fur farms in Scandinavia, resulting in a large-scale cull.
 The overcrowding in such farms provides ideal conditions for a pathogen to jump species: if COVID could jump from humans into mink, there’s a definite possibility of CD going the other way.
 If COVID means the end of intensive mink farming, then a significant risk will have been removed, as well as a major animal welfare issue.

 Did not make the original list!
 I wrote the original in January 2020, when it still looked as though the virus might be containable.
-Now, one year on, we are in lockdown #3, the UK death toll has passed 100,000, and new strains are emerging which are even more infectious than the original.
+A year later, we were in lockdown #3, the UK death toll had passed 100,000, and new strains were emerging which became ever more infections.
 COVID-19 really is the gift that keeps on giving!
-The wide-ranging effects of the pandemic are going to be with us for many years to come.
-I won’t write about it in detail here, as I have several posts in the pipeline specifically about COVID and the developments of the last 11 months.

 Ebola – the one that didn’t make it.

-Well done if you spotted that this makes 11!
-When I wrote the original blog post, a few people asked me why Ebola didn’t make the list of 10.
+When I wrote the original blog post, a few people asked me why Ebola didn’t make the list of my top 10.
 It still doesn’t, and here’s why.

 Ebola is one of a group of viruses called filoviruses.
 These have filament-like structures which coil to form a characteristic ‘shepherd’s crook’ shape.
 Like all viruses, Ebola invades cells and uses their organelles to reproduce.
 Ebola reproduces rapidly and efficiently.
 It triggers the release of chemicals that cause healthy cells to die; it also causes cell death by using up resources such as proteins at such a rapid rate that the cell is no longer able to maintain membranes and other structures.